This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 query, especially with a large amount of data (think millions or billions of rows), the row-oriented approach will be

 considerably faster.
-Compare that to the query in Example 175:
+Compare that to the query in Example 177.

-This query uses an aggregate, SELECT COUNT(*), so it will only need to read the values in the year_published column
+This query uses an aggregate, SELECT COUNT(*), so it will need to read only the values in the year_published column

-Example 172, this requires jumping all over the hard drive to read the year_published value for
+Example 174, this requires jumping all over the hard drive to read the year_published value for

-each row, whereas with the column-oriented storage in Example 173, all the data for the
+each row, whereas with the column-oriented storage in Example 175, all the data for the

 column-oriented approach will be considerably faster.
 When you’re doing analytics, aggregate functions such as